| NEWS | R Documentation |

 The Wald test now works for generalized linear models instead of throwing an error.
 Thanks to Christian Kjeldsen for pointing this issue out as well.

-function checks weights and writes a message if they may be conditional and cWeights
+the mix function checks weights and writes a message if they may be conditional and cWeights is set to FALSE.

 Linear model evaluation is more robust and can handle data with non-invertible Z matrixes within a group.